 In 2016 Susan Langford, our Director was commissioned to support the setting up and delivery of the Creative Journeys project, run by Essex County Council with Anglia Ruskin University and funded through Arts Council England.
 She ran a training day for artists from across Essex and co-led the recruitment and selection process to choose two artists for an intergenerational project in Rochford.
 She then mentored artists Emma Curtis and Jane Gull as they designed and delivered a term long project Party Time.
 More information on the project can be found here.

-Susan is working with the Essex Cultural Development team who are keen to create a new programme with Magic Me, bringing artists into care homes in 2018/19 onwards.
-In addition she has been commissioned to run four training days for care home Activities Organisers across the county, on ways to use the arts and intergenerational activity to enhance quality of life for older people.
+Susan is worked with the Essex Cultural Development team to create a new programme with Magic Me, bringing artists into care homes in 2018/19.
+She also ran four training days for care home Activities Organisers across the county, on ways to use the arts and intergenerational activity to enhance quality of life for older people.

 Tower Hamlets Action on Loneliness